SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 edgeR
 Similarly to DESeq, edgeR require raw count input.
 To keep the consistency between PIVOT and edgeR package, PIVOT will renormalize the raw count using the edgeR supported methods, including TMM, RLE(DESeq) and UpperQuantile.

-PIVOT implements all three tests provided by edgeR: exact text, GLM likelihood ratio test and GLM quasi-likelihood F test.
-For details of these tests, please refer to the edgeR user manual: https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf
+{% highlight bash %}
 * Go to Differential expression
 * Launch EdgeR, experimental design
+{% endhighlight %}

 - #Step 7: Clustering